donlapidos/gsap-cc-starter/README.md

 GSAP Crash Course

-A brief introduction to GSAP in React, going over teh following methods and features:
+A brief introduction to GSAP in React, going over the following methods and features:
 - gsap.to()
 - gsap.from()
 - gsap.fromTo()